jenaarmaan/Devtown_MernStack/README.md

-<<<<<<< HEAD
 # TaskFlow: An Intelligent To-Do List Web App

 TaskFlow is a modern, full-stack to-do list application designed to help you stay organized and productive.
 It features a clean, responsive user interface and is powered by AI to help you prioritize your tasks effectively.

 ## 🚀 Project Overview

 This project is a To-Do List web application that supports full CRUD (Create, Read, Update, Delete) functionality.
-It's built with a modern tech stack centered around Next.js and leverages Google's Generative AI for intelligent task prioritization.
+It's built with a modern tech stack centered around typical MERN principles, Next.js and leverages Google's Generative AI for intelligent task prioritization.

 ### ✨ Key Features